deeptii-20/cse-490g1-final-project/README.md

 3. Write the dataset to a file, appending it to the end of any existing data (not overwriting)

 ### Processing Data

-Processing Spotify data for training and testing our model was handled by the `process_data` script.
+Processing Spotify data for training and testing our model was handled by the `process_data.py` script.

 This involves five major steps: